 Winner of the 2014 PhD Outstanding Paper Award in Honor of Stuart I. Greenbaum, Washington University in St. Louis

-Abstract: A large finance literature has studied the signaling role of retention.
-Against this literature, I first present a puzzle: in the presence of search frictions, only liquidity (matching probability) screens sellers; retention is inefficient and not used at all for screening.
-I then propose a resolution to the puzzle by expanding the space of private information to include not only asset quality but also seller patience, showing that both liquidity and retention may be used to fully separate both dimensions of private information.
+Abstract: A large literature has shown that asset quality may be signaled by retention, or, in a separate literature, screened by liquidity.
+I present a general framework to analyze both instruments, offering conditions that characterize which instrument will be used in equilibrium.
+I then expand the private information to include not only asset quality but also seller patience, showing that both retention and liquidity may be used to fully separate both dimensions of private information.
 The expanded model offers new predictions about how price, quantity, and liquidity covary with each other and with seller private information.

 Abstract: How informative should bank stress tests be?
 I use Bayesian persuasion to formalize stress tests and show that regulators can reduce the likelihood of a bank run by performing tests which are only partially informative.
 Fully disclosing stress tests are never strictly optimal, and I find conditions under which full disclosure is worse than no disclosure.
 Optimal stress tests give just enough failing grades to keep passing grades credible enough to avoid runs.
 I find that optimal stress tests, by reducing the probability of runs, reduce the optimal level of banks' liquidity cushions.
 I also examine the impact of anticipated stress tests on banks' ex ante incentive to invest in risky versus safe assets.